wp-plugins/my-optional-modules/readme.txt

 2. Share icons displayed at the top of the post content.

 == Changelog ==
+= 10.1.0.2 =
+*	*Release Date - 28th, August, 2015*
+*	(removed) oEmbed featured images
+*	Only include certain necessary files for functionality when functionality is specifically turned on in settings
+*	Miniloops will now ignore sticky posts

 = 10.1.0.1 =
 *	*Release Date - 26th, August, 2015*
 *	*Most* items on settings page now describe what they do.